Qualifying as an Environmental Health Practitioner FAQs

 We will be organising Professional Discussion sessions on a regular basis.
 These will be online discussions via Teams/Zoom etc.

-There should be reasonable overlap between the activities in the Portfolio and the duties listed in the apprenticeship standard.
+There should be a reasonable overlap between the activities in the Portfolio and the duties listed in the apprenticeship standard.

 Their REHIS qualification and membership are already recognised and valid for work as an EHP in England, Wales and Northern Ireland.